rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 API server at the same time.
 The API server is still aware of the static pods created by the kubelet.
 When the kubelet creates a static pod that is part of a cluster, it also creates a mirror object in the kubeapi server as a read only mirror of the pod.

 Use Case:
-These static pods can be used to deploy the control plane comomponents as pods on the nodes.
+These static pods can be used to deploy the control plane comomponents as pods on the nodes. i.
+Start by installing kubelet on all the master nodes. ii.
+Create pod definition file that uses docker images of the various control comomponents. iii.
+Place the pod definition files in the designated manifests folder.